NIST CSF 2.0: Implications for Your Third-Party Risk Management Program

 Blog nist 2 0 tprm 0823

-Supply chain security incidents dominate the headlines with every day bringing a newly announced breach – whether a software intrusion like SolarWinds or Okta or a supply chain attack such as Toyota.
+Supply chain security incidents dominate the headlines, with a new breach announced every day—whether a software intrusion like SolarWinds or Okta or a supply chain attack like Toyota.
 More recently, Microsoft announced an intrusion related to a compromised key that granted illicit access to customer data.

-With the continued pace of third-party attacks, it’s enough for security teams to ask: What could possibly happen next?
+With the continued pace of third-party attacks, security teams are left asking: What could possibly happen next?

 NIST CSF and Third-Party Risk Management

-For many organizations, the answer to that question is: You need to get your third-party risk management (TPRM) house in order by leveraging best practices guidance and benchmarks.
+For many organizations, the answer is: You need to get your third-party risk management (TPRM) house in order by leveraging best practices, guidance, and benchmarks.
 Often, that guidance comes from common cybersecurity frameworks such as the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
-Now that the NIST CSF version 2.0 has been finalized, there are significant changes that will impact how you design and implement your TPRM program to address these risks.
+Now that the NIST CSF version 2.0 has been finalized, significant changes will impact how you design and implement your TPRM program to address these risks.

-In this post, I will examine the most significant proposed third-party risk management (TPRM) and C-SCRM changes to the NIST CSF; review the Core Functions of the CSF; and recommend best practices for implementing the NIST CSF as part of your third-party risk management program.
+In this post, I will examine the most impactful third-party risk management (TPRM) and C-SCRM changes to the NIST CSF, review its Core Functions, and recommend best practices for implementing it as part of your third-party risk management program.

 1. New Govern Function